 The general land use analysis will provide an indication of which land uses predominate throughout the SWAP area, near the intake, or adjacent to the rivers, streams, lakes, and reservoirs.
-The land use in the SWAP area is shown in Table 10.
+The land use data in the SWAP area is limited to the state boundary and ZCC (Table 10).